-- You may not be licensed to practice across state lines.
 It's not called distance therapy for nothing!
 While this arrangement opens the door to new patients, be aware that most state licensing laws do not allow out-of-state therapists to offer treatment.

-The bottom line is this: Distance therapy increases your risk for Malpractice / Professional Liability claims and lawsuits — whether it's because you've accidentally violated compliance laws or HIPAA regulations, or because you failed to meet a client's expectations.
+The bottom line is this: Distance therapy increases your risk for malpractice / professional liability claims and lawsuits – whether it's because you've accidentally violated compliance laws or HIPAA regulations, or because you failed to meet a client's expectations.

-For more information about HIPPA and Professional Liability, check out our blog post, "Pharmacist Found Liable for $1.44 Million in HIPAA Professional Liability Case."
+For more information about HIPPA and professional liability, check out our blog post, "Pharmacist found liable for $1.44 million in HIPAA professional liability case."

-Because it is still a fairly new practice, the laws regarding distance therapy — also known as telepractice, telepyschology, and telehealth services — are still being developed.
-Until recently, there weren't even many professional guidelines on the subject — The American Psychological Association (APA) just adopted its Guidelines for the Practice of Telepsychology in July of last year.
+Because it is still a fairly new practice, the laws regarding distance therapy – also known as telepractice, telepyschology, and telehealth services – are still being developed.
+Until recently, there weren't even many professional guidelines on the subject.
+The American Psychological Association (APA) just adopted its Guidelines for the Practice of Telepsychology in July of last year.

-And while professional guidelines are always a great resource, they do not (and could not) specifically address the nuances your local laws.
+And while professional guidelines are always a great resource, they do not (and could not) specifically address the nuances of your local laws.
 With that in mind, the APA recommends that mental health professionals stay up to date on the latest information by:

-- Checking your state legislature often.
 You can do this by logging on to your state's website and checking for new state telehealth laws and regulations.
 If there are no such laws, the APA recommends that you check for a board policy statement regarding telepractice.
 As of 2012, three states (California, Vermont, and Kentucky) had laws in place regarding telepractice, outlining rules that mental health professionals must follow.

-- Check with your state licensing board.
 They may have already issued policies regarding telepractice.
 As of 2012, Florida, Massachusetts, North Carolina, Texas, Virginia, and Wisconsin already had such policies in place.
 Visit the ASPPB webpage to find the contact information for your state's board.